Adaptive or Responsive Website Design?

 The two differ in their delivery: adaptive web design is based on predefined screen sizes, and responsive website design is based on flexible grids.
 Also, responsive might take more code and implementation strategies with the flexible frames, while adaptive has a streamlined, layered approach.

 If you are thinking between the two, there is no universal answer.
-You should always focus on a client and make sure to create common experience for them.
+You should always focus on a client and make sure to create the common experience for them.
 Both methods are the right ones as long as they provide the experience for the particular project/customer and their needs.
 If you are interested in a mobile app development Toronto, get in touch with us at Eggs Media.

 Find more about designing the best web experiences, check out the free e-book Web UI Design Best Practices.